AmasAura/Malaria_Detection_YOLOv8/README.md

 # Malaria Detection Using YOLOv8n

 This project leverages YOLOv8n (You Only Look Once, version 8 - nano) to automate malaria diagnosis by detecting and classifying infected and uninfected blood cells in microscopic smear images.
-It is inspired by the urgent need to accelerate diagnostics in low-resource settings, especially where expert microscopists are unavailable.
+It is inspired by the increasing failure raes of RDT in detecting malaria andan urgent need to accelerate diagnostics in low-resource settings, especially where expert microscopists are unavailable.

 ---